-B.2.1.
-The employer will ensure compliance with vacation provisions under the Employment Standards Act in respect of the payment of vacation pay.

-- B.2.2.
-For the purposes of Employment Insurance, the employer shall report for a teacher teaching on call (TTOC), the same number of hours worked as would be reported for a day worked by a teacher on a continuing contract. - B.2.3.
-A TTOC shall be entitled to the mileage/kilometre allowance, rate or other payment for transportation costs, as defined by the Collective Agreement, for which the employee they are replacing is entitled to claim. - B.2.4.
+- B.2.1.
+The employer will ensure compliance with vacation provisions under the Employment Standards Act in respect of the payment of vacation pay. - B.2.2.
+For the purposes of Employment Insurance, the employer shall report for a Teacher Teaching on Call (TTOC), the same number of hours worked as would be reported for a day worked by a teacher on a continuing contract. - B.2.3.
+For the purposes of Employment Insurance, the employer shall report for a Teacher Teaching on Call (TTOC), the same number of hours worked as would be reported for a day worked by a teacher on a continuing contract. - B.2.4.
 TTOCs shall be eligible, subject to plan limitations, to participate in the benefit plans in the Collective Agreement, provided that they pay the full cost of benefit premiums. - B.2.5.
 TTOCs shall be paid an additional compensation of \$11 over daily rate in lieu of benefits.
 This benefit will be prorated for part days worked but in no case will be less than \$5.50.
-Any and all provisions in the Previous Collective Agreement that provided additional or superior provisions in respect of payment in lieu of benefits shall remain part of the Collective Agreement. - B.2.6.
-Rate of Pay: - a.
+Any and all provisions in the Previous Collective Agreement that provided additional or superior provisions in respect of payment in lieu of benefits shall remain part of the Collective Agreement.

+B.2.6.
+Rate of Pay:

 An Employee who is employed as a TTOC shall be paid 1/189 of their category classification and experience, to a maximum of the rate at Category 5 Step 8, for each full day worked.